 Sadly, one potential outcome in head-on collisions is the death of one or more of those involved.
 In wrongful death claims, the most important witness is the person who was killed, who is obviously unable to tell us what happened.
 Therefore, it is particularly important to carefully review the evidence at the scene to determine what caused the crash.

 Wrongful death claims also present unique procedural difficulties.
 For example, only the “personal representative” of the deceased person’s estate may bring wrongful death claims.
 However, the recovery may be shared between various family members.
 The “personal representative” of the estate is a person designated to handle probate related to the deceased person’s assets.
 This is usually a spouse or parent, but can be anyone.
-The lawyers at Kraft Davies, PLLC are able to help our clients to set up probate, and any other steps necessary to appoint a personal representative.
+The lawyers at Kraft Davies Olsson PLLC are able to help our clients to set up probate, and any other steps necessary to appoint a personal representative.